 Functions $R_k(\alpha,\sigma)$ are defined in Appendix B.

 The dependence of the dipole-dipole contribution in the Helmholtz free energy $\Delta F$ as a function of the anisotropy parameter $\sigma$ is shown in Fig. \ref{fig:Fs_perp} with $\alpha = 0$, 1, 2, and 5, and $\lambda_e = 0.5$.
-It should be noted that these dependencies are not monotonic except case for $\alpha = 0$ (black curve).
-In the area of low values of anisotropy parameter the increase of magnetic field intensity leads to increasing of the dipole-dipole contribution in the Helmholtz free energy, but than all curves coincide with each other and show constant value for $\sigma \geqslant 8$.
-It means that for perpendicular configuration the dipolar part of the Helmholtz free energy $\Delta F$ for model system with $\sigma \gg 0$ depends mainly on the intensity of dipolar interaction $\lambda$ and almost independent of $\alpha$ and $\sigma$.
-This fact can be found also from Fig. \ref{fig:Fa_perp}, where the $\Delta F$ is shown as a function of $\alpha$.
-At $\sigma = 10$ (green curve) the behavior of $\Delta F$ is not very sensitive to increasing of the Langevin parameter.
+It should be noted that these dependencies are not monotonic except for $\alpha = 0$ (black curve).
+In the low values of the anisotropy parameter, the increase of magnetic field intensity leads to an increase in the dipole-dipole contribution to the Helmholtz free energy, but than all curves coincide with each other and show a constant value for $\sigma \geq 8$.
+This means that for the perpendicular configuration, the dipolar part of the Helmholtz free energy $\Delta F$ for the model system with $\sigma \gg 0$ depends mainly on the intensity of dipolar interaction $\lambda$ and is almost independent of $\alpha$ and $\sigma$.
+This fact can also be seen in Fig. \ref{fig:Fa_perp}, where $\Delta F$ is shown as a function of $\alpha$.
+At $\sigma = 10$ (green curve), the behavior of $\Delta F$ is not very sensitive to increases in the Langevin parameter.